mozilla/legal-docs/firefox_cloud_services_ToS/en-US.md

 4. #### Privacy Policy

-    The [Firefox Cloud Services Privacy Notice](https://www.mozilla.org/privacy/firefox-cloud/) and, for Screenshots, the [Firefox Privacy Notice](https://www.mozilla.org/en-US/privacy/firefox/) describe details on what we receive from your use of the Services and how we use that information.
+    The [Firefox Privacy Notice](https://www.mozilla.org/en-US/privacy/firefox/) describes details on what we receive from your use of the Services and how we use that information.
 We use the information we receive through the Services as described in our [Mozilla Privacy Policy](https://www.mozilla.org/privacy/).

 5. #### Your Content in our Services